feedthebot.com How to follow the Google webmaster guidelines

-Titles are a short and concise description of a webpage.
+Titles are a short, concise, and compelling description of a webpage.

 Why titles are important: